Sleek silver victor

 This is the Fairey Delta 2, which in March 1956 became the last British aircraft to break the World Air Speed Record and the first in the world to exceed 1,000mph in level flight.
 Its intrepid pilot was 34-year-old Lieutenant Commander Peter Twiss, and the speed of 1,132mph – twenty miles a minute – was a stunning 310mph faster than the existing record, set the previous year by an American plane and pilot.

 In the late 1940s, Britain was lagging behind in supersonic aircraft design.
 To redress this situation, the Ministry of Supply issued a specification for a research aircraft for investigation into flight and control at transonic and supersonic speed, and Fairey Aviation got the contract.

-“There was no sensation of speed,” Twiss recalled shortly after, but he was hardly comfortable.
-Though the outside temperature was 60 degrees below zero, air friction over the plane’s skin had caused the temperature inside to rise to more than 100 degrees, and he was perspiring.
+“There was no sensation of speed,” Twiss remarked shortly after setting the record.
+He hadn't been particularly comfortable aloft, for although the outside temperature at altitude was 60 degrees below zero, air friction over the aircraft's skin at the phenomenal speed caused the temperature in the cockpit to reach more than 100 degrees.

 Like to know more about the air-speed adventure?
 Peter Twiss wrote an autobiography entitled Faster than the Sun, which is well worth reading.
 An edition published by Grub Street, ISBN 1-904943-37-3, is readily available.